-B. Learning Journal: 20%
+C. Learning Journal: 20%

-Students will have to maintain a journal incorporating two entries of 250-350 words related to discipline-specific topics, each submitted as first and final drafts for a total of four entries assessed.
-The first will be assessed out of a total weightage of 7%, and the second will be out of 13%.
-The entries will be assessed as per the Learning Journal rubric.
+Students will have to maintain a journal incorporating two entries of 250-350 words each related to discipline-specific topics.
+Each of the two entries will be submitted as first and final drafts.
+The first will be assessed for a total weightage of 7%, and the second 13%.

+The entries will be assessed as per the Learning Journal rubric based on the following rubric: Critical Thinking: 10 marks